cockpit-project/cockpit/test/README.md

 machine and investigate the problem.

 A test will print out the commands to access it when it fails in this way.
 You can log into a running test-machine using ssh.
-If you add a snippet like this to your `~/.ssh/config` then you'll be able to log in without authentication:

-    Host 127.0.0.2
-        User root
-        Port 2201
-        StrictHostKeyChecking no
-        UserKnownHostsFile /dev/null
-        IdentityFile ~/src/cockpit/bots/machine/identity
+See the "Helpful tips" section below.

 You can also put calls to `sit()` into the tests themselves to stop them at strategic places.